sureshrasa/cleandatacw/README.md

 #### loadAllFeatures
 Merges the training and test features and names the columns with meaningful names.
 Only selects mean and std columns
   1. Load all the feature names from "./features.txt" and name the columns "Index" and "Name"
-  1. Clean the feature names to be human and CSV file format friendly
+  1. Clean the feature names to be human friendly
   1. Load the test features from "./test/X_test.txt" using method loadXFeatures providing it the column names above
   1. Repeat above step for file "./train/X_train.txt" to load the training features
   1. Use rbind to merge the training and test features